phreeza/manuscript_axon_potentials/doc/manuscript.md

 Our findings show that there is a dependence of the dipole moment on both the anatomy (i.e. the presence of a projection zone), and the temporal frequency range of the underlying activity.
-This relationship can be qualitatively understood by considering the extent of the currents due to activity at a given temporal frequency.
-The temporal frequency will correspond to a spatial frequency (mediated by the conduction velocity).
-The dipole moment will be maximal if the spatial frequency of the membrane potential and the width of the projection zone agree, meaning that positive currents flow on one half of the projection zone whenever negative currents flow on the other side.
+This relationship can be qualitatively understood by considering the extent of the activity-induced currents at a given temporal frequency.
+The temporal frequency corresponds to a spatial frequency (mediated by the conduction velocity).
+The dipole moment is maximal if the spatial frequency of the membrane potential and the width of the projection zone agree, meaning that whenever positive currents flow on one half of the projection zone, negative currents flow on the other side.
 For example, if the activity has a temporal frequency of 1\ kHz and propagates at 1\ m/s, the spatial width of each period will be 1\ mm.
 If the spatial width of the termination zone is equal to this, the dipole moment will be maximal.
 This